ofnote/gestop/README.md

 pyautogui is a GUI automation python module used, in this case, to simulate the movement of the mouse.
 As with other python packages, to be installed through `pip` or package manager e.g. `apt`.

+* pynput

+pyautogui's keyboard functions were not enough for the requirements of the dynamic gestures, thus the python library pynput is also used.

 * Pytorch and pytorch-lightning

 Used to train and deploy the neural net which recognizes gestures. [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning), a lightweight wrapper over Pytorch for cleaner development, is also used.

+* xdotool

+Switching workspaces with dynamic gestures requires the command line utility `xdotool`

 * Standard libraries